eemeli/react-message-context/API.md

 ### `withMessages([id], [locale])(Component)`

-A [higher-order component] providing the wrapped `Component` with a `messages` prop. `messages` may be a single message, an object of messages, or `undefined` if `id` is not found in the messages.
-Messages are not resolved, i.e. their values are as set in the MessageProvider props.
+A [higher-order component] providing the wrapped `Component` with a `messages` function as a prop.
+The function takes two arguments, `msgId` and `msgParams`.
+`msgId` may be a key or key path that will be concatenated with the HOC's `id` to form the complete message path.
+If the message at that path is a function, it will be called with `msgParams` as its single argument.
 The HOC [forwards] its `ref` to `Component`.

 #### Arguments
 - [`id`] (_string_ or _string[]_): The key or key path of the message or message